Editor’s note: This story was updated July 20, 2023, with more current data and application instructions.

 If you already have a different kind of teaching certificate, and it isn’t expired, you can start substitute teaching without applying for a separate substitute license.

-What if I want to renew my substitute teacher certificate?
+How do I renew my Missouri substitute teacher license?

 If you want to renew a substitute certificate that is expired or near expiring, you must complete the application again, pay the $50 fee and verify that you have the correct transcripts on file.